ctools/ctools/doc/source/users/tutorials/1dc/getting_data.rst

 You need your usual CTA credentials to download the data.

-The release contains simulated data for the Galactic Plane Survey, the Galactic Centre Survey and the Extragalactic Survey, :ref:`instrument response functions (IRFs) <glossary_irf>`, and the :ref:`model definition files <glossary_moddef>` that were used for the simulation.
+The release contains simulated data for the Galactic Plane Survey, the Galactic Centre Survey, the Extragalactic Survey and the AGN monitoring program, :ref:`instrument response functions (IRFs) <glossary_irf>`, and the :ref:`model definition files <glossary_moddef>` that were used for the simulation.